SamuelAsherRivello/rmc-readme/README.md

 ## How to use

-This is a custom library to **display** a custom ReadMe for the Unity Inspector Window
+This is a custom library to **display** a custom ReadMe for the Unity Inspector Window.

 If you also want to **author** a custom ReadMe, see the https://github.com/SamuelAsherRivello/rmc-readme-authoring.